gopalgoel19/gopalgoel19.github.io/README.md

-Gopal Geol's Website
+Resume Website
 =

-The point of this web application is to give future managers and other programmers an idea of the skills, previously completed projects, education and test scores of a third-year engineering student.
+The point of this web application is to give future managers and other programmers an idea of the skills, previously completed projects, education and test scores of a third-year software engineer.
 The website will help Gopal Goel create a personal brand for himself and also you will get experience while working on this interesting project.
 This website needs the help of as many programmers as possible.
 Your help will ge greatly appreciated, and you will be awarded by hacktoberfest for your participation.